-- Patrons will be asked to avoid the following: - Abuse of library furniture and/or equipment - Loud or excessive talking - Loud or disruptive sound/music w/o headphones - Running and playing inside the library building - Blocking of stairs and doorways inside or not - Defacing of library property - Eating and drinking in unauthorized areas - Use of tobacco products including electric cigarettes - Interfering with another patron's use of the library or interfering with the library personnel's performance of their duties will result in action being taken by the staff. - The library staff is not responsible for lost, stolen, or unattended items. - All library work areas are off-limits to patrons and are restricted to library staff only. - Parents are responsible for the behavior of their children while in the library, and they may not leave children under the age (10) unattended. - Misbehavior in any form will not be permitted.
-Once a young patron has been subject to the DISCIPLINARY PROCEDURES set out below, that disruptive behavior will ban that individual from the library until the individual returns with adult supervision provided by the family.
+- Patrons will be asked to avoid the following: - Abuse of library furniture and/or equipment - Loud or excessive talking - Loud or disruptive stereo equipment - Running and playing inside the library building - Blocking of stairs and doorways inside or not - Defacing of library property - Eating and drinking - Use of tobacco products including electric cigarettes and vapes - Interfering with another patron's use of the library or interfering with the library personnel's performance of their duties will result in action being taken by the staff. - The library staff is not responsible for lost, stolen, or unattended items. - All library work areas are off-limits to patrons and are restricted to library staff only. - Parents are responsible for the behavior of their children while in the library, and they may not leave children under the age twelve unattended. - Misbehavior in any form will not be permitted.